Verisk Analytics (VRSK) Q1 2017 Results - Earnings Call Transcript

 And so, we don't see it as a world, a situation where there isn't opportunity.
 In fact, we think that there is opportunity.
 So I just needed to start with that because the way that we think about capital, we certainly care deeply about deploying capital effectively.
 The program of M&A has been highly productive for our investors and we believe that it will continue to be.
 We're very comfortable returning capital and we've done so and we've done so steadily.

 Whatever is the right way to deploy capital is what we're going to do on behalf of our shareholders.
-To-date, it has not occurred to us that the dividend was necessarily a part of that mix.
+To-date, it has not occurred to us that a dividend was necessarily a part of that mix.
 We ask the question routinely.
 We'll continue to ask the question.
 But so far, I think you've seen in our behavior that we're not only comfortable returning capital in the form of buybacks, but we have done so and I think you should continue to expect us to do so.
 So there will be a balance there.
 There always has been a balance there and there always will be a balance there.

 Eva F. Huston - Verisk Analytics, Inc.

 And maybe just to answer your specific question about run rate, I think just tying into how Scott described our capital allocation, our first filter that we look for is buying interesting companies that meet our distinctives that add to growth, that add to customer solution.
-And then after that filter is put in place, the next filter is our stock repurchase program and that's going to be keyed off (34:52) as it always has been, the value of the stock at the moment in time and we are managing that not to accretion/dilution, but rather actually to the returns like our investors would as well.
+And then after that filter is put in place, the next filter is our stock repurchase program and that's going to be keyed off, as it always has been, the value of the stock at the moment in time and we are managing that not to accretion/dilution, but rather actually to the returns like our investors would as well.

 So when you ask about run rate, we don't actually design our program as a run rate program.
-It's going to be a function of that initial filter around M&A and obviously, I think, as you know, M&A (35:16) sort of quarter-by-quarter.
-You chunk it in.
+It's going to be a function of that initial filter around M&A and obviously, I think, as you know, M&A isn't sort of quarter-by-quarter, you chunk it in.
 And so that repurchase rate will vary across the year depending upon what that filter and what that pipeline looks like.

 Hamzah Mazari - Macquarie Capital (USA), Inc.